Montana-Media-Arts/391_ARVR-Fall2020/modules/week-7/_posts/2017-01-7-marker-based.md

 Please follow these simple steps:

-1. Create a new project with the code below (or open this live example and go directly to the last step)
+1. Create a new project with the code below (or open this <a href="https://ar-js-org.github.io/AR.js/aframe/examples/marker-based/basic.html" target="_new">live example</a> and go directly to the last step)
 2. Run it on a server
 3. Open the website on your phone
 4. Scan this <a href="../imgs/hiro.png" target="_new">picture</a> to see content through the camera.